 Continuing Education Units are only available for Module I currently, but we are working on adding the others.
 Participants desiring CEUs will have to take a test at the end of each module and must be present for the whole course.
 Participants who miss any hours will have an opportunity to recover those hours by writing a paper, doing supervision, or doing another appropriate activity to get certification.
 We ask all participants to write a reflection 5 to 20 pages about their experiences, at the end of each module, and a final paper on the subject of the participant’s choice, at the end of the full course.

 This is a hands-on course combining theory and practicum.
 There will be an introduction to Person-Centered Psychotherapy.
 We will talk about Carl Rogers – the man, his practice and ideas, and explore the self in Person-Centered Psychotherapy – its nature and application.
 We will introduce the concept of actualizing tendency, and the six conditions for therapeutic change; we explore deep listening; and we work with practicum, feedback, and experience of small and large group therapy.

 In Module II we will explore the magical moments of psychotherapy; I-Thou, congruence, and confrontation; personal knowledge in psychotherapy; empathy as a way of knowing and dialoguing; and the concept of As-If.
-We will address assumptions of Rogerian era and humanistic psychology, as well as the phenomenal field and self – identify, “No,” and “Q-Sort”.
-We will work with triads and dyads and group encounter.
+We will address assumptions of the Rogerian era and humanistic psychology, as well as the phenomenal field, and self – identify, “No,” and “Q-Sort”.
+We will work with triads and dyads and group encounters.

 September 9th – 11th, 2022 & September 16th – 18th, 2022